 In accordance with the Law of the Sea Convention, coastal States have the right to regulate and authorize marine scientific research in these maritime areas and, in all instances, consent of the coastal State is required.
 The Law of the Sea Convention further provides that “appropriate official channels” be used to obtain consent for marine scientific research.
 OPA serves as the appropriate official channel for U.S. (publicly- or privately-funded) researchers seeking foreign coastal State consent as well as for foreign researchers seeking U.S. consent.
 On an annual basis, OPA manages approximately 400 applications for foreign coastal State consent and 40 applications for U.S. consent.
 OPA also maintains an archive of application and consent records that dates back to 1990.

-U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations 5030 and 5928, and the Presidential Statement on U.S. Oceans Policy of March 10, 1983, and were revised by Presidential Proclamation on September 9, 2020.
+U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations and , and the on U.S. Oceans Policy of March 10, 1983, and were revised by on September 9, 2020.
 The advance consent of the United States is required for MSR conducted within the U.S. territorial sea, within the U.S. EEZ, and on the U.S. continental shelf.